dantaylor688/dantaylor688.github.io/_posts/2014-12-04-interpolating-with-Fourier-coefficients.md

 ![plane]({{ site.url }}/assets/fourier-interp/interp-correct.png "Good Fit")

 Note that using this formula depends upon the timestamps of the samples being scaled to be between 0 and 1.

+You can see the code that generated these plots [here](https://github.com/dantaylor688/dantaylor688.github.io/blob/master/scripts/int_fourier.py).